 Minestrone soup is best cooked using locally grown, organic vegetables, as these are loaded with nutrients and vitamins, and are not contaminated with pesticides and fertilizers.

-You’re lucky if you grow your own fresh spinach or basil in your backyard or garden, because healthy living is just within your reach.
-When harvesting spinach, pick the green, fresh-smelling outer leaves.
+You’re lucky if you grow your own fresh spinach or basil in your backyard or garden — they’re very versatile crops that you can use for many dishes.
+When harvesting spinach, pick those with green, fresh-smelling outer leaves.
 The remaining leaves will keep the plant growing, and maintain a season of harvest.
-Avoid using spinach leaves that are water-soaked, wilted, or have yellow patches.2
+Avoid using spinach leaves that are water-soaked, wilted or have yellow patches.3 Wash spinach carefully, pat it dry and store it in the refrigerator.
+Aside from mixing it in soups, I recommend serving spinach fresh or steaming it lightly.4

 |Spinach-Basil Green Minestrone Nutrition Facts